Pop-Code/nestjs-console/README.md

 # nestjs-console

 [NestJS Console][doc-link] is a module that provide a cli.
-A ready to use service class for your module exposes the required methods to register commands and sub commands using the [npm package commander][commander-link]
+A ready to use service class for your module that exposes the required methods to register commands and sub commands using the [npm package commander][commander-link]

 ### Install